git-town/git-town/website/src/quick-configuration.md

 - [instructions for GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
 - [instructions for Gitea](https://docs.gitea.io/en-us/api-usage)

-When you have the token, run one of the following commands inside the folder that contains your Git repository to provide this API token to Git Town.
+Provide the token to Git Town as an environment variable with name `GITHUB_TOKEN` or `GITHUB_AUTH_TOKEN` or as part of the Git Town configuration:

 - GitHub: